 It was nearly eleven o’clock that night by the time Joe got back to Chicago, filed his story, took the elevated home and found out the tornado had been there too, only it had left a note on the dining room table with an address to which child support was to be sent.

-This entry is part of Jack Rusher’s journal, originally published January 3rd, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 3rd, 2012, in New York.